FreeClimbAPI/C-Sharp-Play-A-Recording-Tutorial/README.md

 # C# - Play a Recording Tutorial

 This project serves as a guide to help you build an application with FreeClimb.
+View this tutorial on [FreeClimb.com](https://docs.freeclimb.com/docs/play-a-recording#section-c).
 Specifically, the project will:

 - Play a recording to a caller during a call.

 ## Setting up your new app within your FreeClimb account

-To get started using a FreeClimb account, follow the instructions [here](https://persephony-docs.readme.io/docs/getting-started-with-persephony).
+To get started using a FreeClimb account, follow the instructions [here](https://docs.freeclimb.com/docs/getting-started-with-freeclimb).

 ## Setting up the Tutorial